axeluhl/sailing-analytics/wiki/howto/development/orchestration.md

 We offer the following log levels: `DEBUG`, `INFO` (default), `WARNING`, `PANIC`, `FATAL`.

 ### General
-In general, the orchestrator accepts a set of sub parameters.
+In general, the orchestrator accepts a set of arguments.
 The first level of parameters describe the type of action to be executed (basically a use-case).
-The parameters behind, are used to specify the use-case specific parameters.
+The following arguments are used to specify the use-case specific parameters.

 To show all available commands just call the orchestrator without any parameters.